Our Mission & Vision

 On the Boston Public Schools

 For over half a century, we have been a strong and trusted partner of the Boston Public Schools system.
 Our 50+ years of experience understanding education policy, successful training models, and curriculum development allows us to effectively address the needs of today’s students.

-This year, Boston Partners in Education mobilized a total of 628 volunteer academic mentors through our core programming.
+This year, Boston Partners in Education mobilized over 500 volunteer academic mentors through our core programming.
 Our volunteer academic mentors tell us that they’ve been impacted by their work with Boston Partners in Education and inspired by their students.

 Some of the ways Boston Partners in Education’s volunteer academic mentors are impacted include: